List of non-canonical revelations in the Church of Jesus Christ of Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints (informally known as "Mormons") believe in continuing revelation and an open canon.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) believes in continuing revelation and an open canon.
 Many of the revelations the church's leaders have received have achieved that status of "scripture", and are published in a book called the Doctrine and Covenants.
 Other revelations have also been received by leaders of the church, but have not been canonized, either because they lack broad applicability, are of dubious origin, or have not been considered yet for inclusion.